mhmdmzh163/RecordDiff/README.md

 required credentialing on PhysioNet, download MIMIC-IV and eICU, then point the notebooks at your local copy.

-**Preprocessing is built into the two audit notebooks.** `Mask_Channel_Audit_MIMIC_IV.ipynb` and `Mask_Channel_Audit_eICU.ipynb` each construct their cohort from the raw PhysioNet tables (cohort selection, the 48-hour window, and the `(N, T, V)` mask and value tensors) and cache the result.
-Every other notebook consumes those cached cohorts.
-Run the two audit notebooks first.
+**Cohort construction.** The MIMIC-IV cohort is built inside `Mask_Channel_Audit_MIMIC_IV.ipynb`, which selects the cohort, applies the 48-hour window, assembles the `(N, T, V)` mask and value tensors, and caches the result before running its audit.
+The eICU cohort is built by a dedicated notebook, `eICU_Cohort_Construction.ipynb`, which performs the same steps and caches the eICU cohort.
+Every other notebook, including `Mask_Channel_Audit_eICU.ipynb`, consumes these cached cohorts, so run `Mask_Channel_Audit_MIMIC_IV.ipynb` and `eICU_Cohort_Construction.ipynb` first.

 Set your paths once, at the top of each notebook or via environment variables, and do not commit anything under them: